philngo/philngo.me/articles/100-percent-test-coverage.md

 If you have never worked on a project with 100% test coverage, my guess is that you are in the majority.
 Not many projects have 100% test coverage.
 It is really difficult, and not always practical, to test _every single_ line of code.

 When it can be achieved though, it has some significant benefits.
 Aside from the obvious - well-tested code is generally less buggy and more maintainable than poorly tested code - there are some more subtle benefits as well.
-For instance, there is a very noticeable visual difference between 99% and 100% test coverage in coverage reports.
-That alone can be a strong motivator to maintain a high level of coverage, especially since coverage reports can point out exactly which lines aren't covered.
+For instance, the visual difference between 99% and 100% test coverage in coverage reports is pretty striking.
+That alone can be a strong motivator for maintaining a high level of coverage, especially since coverage reports can point out exactly which lines aren't covered.

 Let me illustrate what that looks like in practice.
 Here's what a coverage regression looks like: